mozartsempiano/lastfm-reworked/README.md

 - Dark mode.
 - Rounded or square borders for avatars and elements.
 - Compact mode for a cleaner layout.
-- Option to use Helvetica font.
+- Option to use a custom font.
 - Customizable main color themes.

 ### Content Management